York has about 2,500 residence spaces available for students in ten different undergraduate residence buildings at

 Absolutely!
-Each residence has senior live-in Residence Dons, who will be a resource to you and lend a helping hand during your transition to university life.
-Residence Dons report to a live-in professional Residence Life Coordinator, who is fully trained and will be a great resource to students.
+Each residence has Residence Dons, who will lend a helping hand during your transition to university life and will be your resource during your time in residence.
+Residence Dons report to a live-in professional Residence Life Coordinator, who is fully trained to manage simple to complex residents’ concerns.